kevyuu/rapid-queue/README.md

   queue.push(5);`
 ```

-push will insert 5 to the back of the queue, it will automatically grow the array if the capacity is not enough(for circular queue).
+push will insert 5 to the back of the queue, it will automatically grow the array if the capacity is not enough.

 ###Get front element